czarakas/local_climate_change_tool/docs/testing_docs/test_coverage_documentation.md

 ### Testing Approach
 This folder contains a screenshot summarizing our testing process for this project.

-We wrote X unit tests for the Data Wrangler module of our package.
+We wrote 5 unit tests for the Data Wrangler module of our package.
 We did not write tests for the Dashboard Generator module  based on input from Dave on 11/18/2019 that this was "beyond the scope of this class" and not necessary for our final project.
-Our Data Wrangler module passed all tests and testing achieved X% coverage, as documented below.
+Our Data Wrangler module passed all tests and testing achieved 82% coverage, as documented below.

 ### Folder Contents: